ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 In the initial phase of the program:

 * there will be a maximum of 4 ambassadors
 * the term will be for the calendar year.
-After a year ambassadors automatically drop out of the ambassador list and must be re-nominated
+After a year, ambassadors automatically drop out of the ambassador list and must be re-nominated
 * ambassadors will be documented on the nodejs/ambassadors README.md